Glioblastoma

 Radiation therapy

 Radiation therapy is usually recommended after surgery to kill any remaining cancer cells.
 It might be combined with chemotherapy.
-For people who can't have surgery, radiation therapy and chemotherapy may be the main treatment.
+For people who can't have surgery, radiation therapy and chemotherapy may be the main treatments.

 Chemotherapy